jeromedrouet/bluelatex-website/configuration/index.markdown

  - `org.gnieh.blue.compile` the \LaTeX compilation bundle,
  - `org.gnieh.blue.web` the standard web client.

+The configuration file format used is [HOCON](https://github.com/typesafehub/config/blob/master/HOCON.md).
-Below is detailed the configuration of each standard bundle.
+We detail below the default configuration of each standard bundle.
+Any configuration key may be overridden by placing a file named `application.conf` in the bundle configuration directory.

 Common Bundle `org.gnieh.blue.common`
 -------------------------------------